bilo-io/mono-next/REPORT.md

 - Add Chromatic & Storybook for visual regression testing using
 - Add a Github actions file to control the CI pipeline better (`build`, `lint`, `test`, `deploy`)
 - Export the postman collection & env, add to project, and use [newman](https://www.npmjs.com/package/newman) to run any changes against this in the terminal (I do this for other projects)
+- Fix the seed script (it broke at some point while I was changing the schemas)

 Example output of newman in one of my other projects: